lulf/seedwing-benchmarks/README.md

 ## Running

-To run the benchmark, make sure you have the `opa` and `seedwing-policy-cli` executables and run `bash run.sh`.
-The results will be put in files for each engine, `opa.json` and `seedwing.json`, within each test case.
+To run the benchmark, make sure you have the `opa` and `swio` executables and run `bash run.sh`.
+The results will be put in the `results/` folder grouped by test case.

 ## Results